 The 1991 Plan was rewritten in its entirely to produce the Plan that would take the District through to 2009.
 The EAR based amendments have been developed to respond to the Reedy Creek Improvement District Evaluation and Appraisal Report, adopted in 2008 by the District and the Cities of Bay Lake and Lake Buena Vista.
 Pursuant to state law and consistent with sound planning practice, the EAR first evaluated the 1999 Plan, as mandated by Florida Statutes, Section 163.3191(2).
-This provided an opportunity to assess the 1999 Plan's success in meeting its objectives, examined how well the Plan reflected current trends and conditions, and generally allowed the District to take a fresh look at local issues and determine the need for redirection.
-Taken as a whole, the District's 1999 Plan has been successfully implemented.
+This provided an opportunity to assess the 1999 Plan's success in meeting its objectives, examined how well the Plan reflected current trends and conditions, and generally allowed the District's 1999 Plan has been successfully implemented.
 The development maximums and infrastructure thresholds provide an excellent basis for reviewing development projects for consistency and concurrency with growth management requirements while providing the needed flexibility for landowners to respond to changing economic conditions and consumer preferences.
 Established Land Use categories are appropriate and sufficient land remains available for future development.
 This approach will continue with this Plan for the 2010 through 2020 planning horizon.